Women's History Month

 Use these timely preK-12 lesson plans and class activities to incorporate key figures and historical events in your Women’s History Month lesson planning.
-This Share My Lesson collection spans topics like women’s suffrage and women’s rights and features influential women in science, social justice and rock-and-roll.
+This Share My Lesson collection spans topics like women’s suffrage and women’s rights and features influential women in science, social justice and sports.
 Read this blog for more ideas on how to make Women's History Month relevant for all students.
 You may also find of interest the #MeToo resource collection on combating harassment and creating inclusive classrooms.

 Women’s history was first celebrated in the United States in March 1981 when Congress authorized the celebration on Women’s History Week.
 In 1987, upon the request of the National Women’s History Project, Congress passed a resolution to declare March Women’s History Month.
 Since that time, each president has continued to sign the resolution on an annual basis to continue the tradition of Women’s History Month celebrations.